MP 2 Image Manipulation II

 image and applying a red tint to any pixels which are different.

-To test your code using Monad, just go into your monad
+To test your code using Monad, just go into your monad directory, and then type

 ./monad mp2.1